 Very often Martial Artists attempt to find a training solution to a problem that they create when it comes to self defense.
-The problem that they create poses not a realistic solution but instead a training method solution.
+Instead however, the problem that they create poses not a realistic solution but instead a training method solution.

 However, forgetting to devise a realistic training method, or being reluctant to do so since it is too dangerous, not only causes to extraction of the lethal elements out of a system, but also to the instillation of bad training drills which repetitively instill bad reaction habits.